 Yes, recommendations on how to improve the health care experience for Indigenous people in B.C. will be made as part of the reporting process.

-There are a number of ways to do that.
-If you are an Indigenous person, you can complete the survey asking for your experiences in the B.C. health care system.
-Any British Columbian can also call us and leave a detailed message for the investigation team at 1-888-600-3078.
+There are a number of ways to get involved.
+If you are an Indigenous person, you can share your experiences in the B.C. health care system or any British Columbian can also call us and leave a detailed message for the investigation team at 1-888-600-3078.
 Or you can email us at email@example.com.

 Yes, the review will take all reasonable steps to collect information in a manner that protects the security of the person interviewed.
 The review will not disclose personal information of affected individuals without their informed consent.
 All information will be treated confidentially and in accordance with B.C. privacy legislation.
 Review records will be sealed and held by the Independent Investigator’s law firm.